e10withadot/NET_EXF/README.md

 - `sniffer.py` uses `scapy` for packet sniffing.
 - `plotter.py` uses `matplotlib` for graph plotting.

-Both can be installed with:
+Both can be installed with :
 ```bash
 python -m pip install [package]
 ```